Jorge Giordani

-Early life
+Early life and education

 Jorge Giordani was born on June 30, 1940, in the city of San Francisco de Macorís in the Dominican Republic.
 His parents were both immigrants; his father from Italy and his mother from Spain.
 Both had left Europe in the wake of the Spanish Civil War, in which Jorge's father had fought on the Republican side as part of the Garibaldi Battalion.
 In 1942, Jorge and his family moved to Caracas, Venezuela.
 Jorge and his mother became naturalised citizens of the country, while his father retained his Italian citizenship.
 Jorge's primary-level education took place at the Escuela Experimental Venezuela, his secondary education at the Lyceum Andrés Bello.
 After graduating high school, he pursued a Bachelors in Electrical Engineering at the Central University of Venezuela, where he joined the Communist Party of Venezuela in protest of Rafael Trujillo's dictatorship in the Dominican Republic.
 He completed a Masters at the University of Bologna in Italy, and went on to receive a Ph.
 D. in Planning and Development from the University of Sussex in the United Kingdom.

+Career

+Academia

 He returned to the Central University of Venezuela to teach classes in Engineering.
-He was still a professor at the time of Hugo Chávez's attempted coup d'état in 1992.
-In interviews, Giordani describes himself as entirely supportive of the attempt, and was introduced to Chávez in the aftermath by Adina Bastidas.
+He was still a professor in 1992 at the time of Hugo Chávez's attempted coup d'état.
+In a 2001 interview, Giordani described himself as entirely supportive of the attempt, and was introduced to Chávez in the aftermath by Adina Bastidas.
 In 1999, he was approached to take the position of Minister of Planning under the Chávez presidency.